ImmutableSoft/ImmutableEcosystem/docs/ImmutableProduct.md

 ### productNumberOf

-Return the number of products maintained by an entity
+Return the number of products maintained by an entity.
+ Entity must exist.

 ```js
 function productNumberOf(uint256 entityIndex) external view